 What Causes Stomach Cancer?

 There is a cause for everything that happens in our bodies.
 Be it keeping it healthy or getting sick.
-But when it comes to gastric cancer it is difficult to pinpoint just a few causes.
+But when it comes to stomach cancer it is difficult to pinpoint just a few causes.

 The Causes of Stomach Cancer are Multifactorial.